AntoineSebert/dandelion/README.md

 ```

 ### Prerequisites
 What things you need to install the software and how to install them.
-Qemu ?
+Qemu, rustc

 ```
 Give examples